 My results are delayed, what should I do?

-We are currently monitoring the situation in all of our international markets, and making alternative arrangements where possible.
-As the situation is very different in different countries, we will be contacting students individually about any proposed alternative arrangements.
+We are currently monitoring the situation in all of our international markets and where academically possible, we will look for alternative assessment methods.
+Where this is not possible, we would ask students to defer their place until January 2021.
 If you have an individual specific concern please email us.

 Can I still apply to start this September?